 There is no question in my mind that doing good for others is a major part of the divine fulfillment of our purpose.

-In other words, the reason you’re breathing on planet earth. . .is so you can do good for the people God puts in your path.
+In other words, the reason we’re breathing on planet earth. . .is so we can do good for the people God puts in your path.
 Proverbs 3:27 says:

 And here’s the bottom line. . .you will never know when the good you do for someone will affect the world for generations to come.

 No one knew who Anne Sullivan was until she became involved in helping a young girl named Helen Keller.